Chorro/prozzie/docs/protocols/mqtt.md

 # MQTT

 ## Interactive script
-You can execute `setups/mqtt_setup.sh` to interactively configure one mqtt kafka connector.
+You can run `prozzie config setup mqtt` to interactively configure one mqtt kafka connector.
 You will be asked for the next variables, that can't have any
 default:

 mqtt__server_uris
-:MQTT brokers
+: MQTT brokers

+mqtt__topic
+: MQTT Topics to consume

 kafka__topic
-:MQTT Topics to consume

-mqtt__topic
-:Topic to produce MQTT consumed messages
+: Topic to produce MQTT consumed messages

 However, there are some others "hidden" variables that configure connector.
 They will be output at the end of interactive setup, and you can reuse them